keithledgerwood/WICLab-guide/01-introduction.md

 However, there are still some steps that, have not been automated, and need to be done manually.

- So, after you've signed into your demo org, but before you've added your first employee, please see your chore list: [WIC Acceleration Lab](<https://drive.google.com/drive/folders/105BjtBmVze3ruoFBdtSuPdW9-bDR8qqV?usp=drive_link target="_blank"> "Manual Chores")
+ So, after you've signed into your demo org, but before you've added your first employee, please please open the following in a new tab: [WIC Acceleration Lab](<https://drive.google.com/drive/folders/105BjtBmVze3ruoFBdtSuPdW9-bDR8qqV?usp=drive_link target="_blank"> "Manual Chores")

 THANK YOU!
 THANK YOU!
 THANK YOU!